The Okanagan Chefs Association has launched a new initiative entitled ‘Chefs in the Classroom – Edible Education.’

 Modeled after other successful edible education classes all over North America, Chefs in the Classroom is unique in that it is an Okanagan inspired, hands-on curriculum with links to our Aboriginal community and practices.
 The highlight of the 7-lesson course is a field trip to a working farm with lunch hosted by members of the Okanagan Chefs Association.

-For Spring 2016 we will be teaching to six, Grade 3 classrooms:
+For Spring 2016 we brought the Chefs in the Classroom – edible education program to six, Grade 3 classrooms:

 Kelowna: Anne McClymont, Bankhead and Rutland Elementary